 In 2011, the repression of protest rallies against the President Basshār al-Asad regime led to a long civil war.
 The rebel forces are backed by the monarchies of the Gulf, the US and Turkey (which is however against the activities of Kurdish militia) as well as by countless other countries, which have recognized the opposition forces grouped together in the Syrian National Council as legitimate representatives of the Syrian people.
 The regime of al-Asad is upheld by Hezbollah Shiites, by Iran and by Russia.
-The heterogeneous coalition of rebels was weakened by internal division, specifically by the presence of groups connected to Islamic extremist forces who in 2014-15 took hold of ample areas in the northeastern part of the country and in Iraq.
-Syria has also become a theatre for clashes between foreign powers involved in the conflict, particularly the USA, Russia, Iran and Turkey.
+The heterogeneous coalition of rebels was weakened by internal division, specifically by the presence of groups connected to Islamic extremist forces who in 2014-15 took hold of ample areas in the northeastern part of the country and in Iraq, then reconquered by the Syrian Democratic Forces, under Kurdish leadership.
+Syria has also become a theatre for clashes between foreign powers involved in the conflict, particularly the USA (which withdrew in 2019), Russia, Iran and Turkey.

 Apart from the regular army, there is also an 8000 strong force of paramilitary armed personnel (the Gendarmerie).